Michael L. Galyean, Ph.D.,

 - Change of the student’s work schedule that is beyond the control of the student and affects the student’s ability to satisfactorily complete the course.

-Students who have dropped the maximum number of courses and believe they have good cause to drop an additional course should petition their academic dean.
+Students who have dropped the maximum number of courses and believe they have good cause to drop an additional course should petition their associate academic dean (or designee).

 Change of College.
-Students who wish to transfer from one college of the university to another should contact the academic dean of the college to which they plan to transfer to ensure that they can meet all enrollment requirements.
+Students who wish to transfer from one college of the university to another should contact the associate academic dean (or designee) of the college to which they plan to transfer to ensure that they can meet all enrollment requirements.
 Students should then complete an academic transfer form in the receiving dean’s office.
-The last day to change colleges in a given semester or term is the first day of open registration for the next semester.
-Students who return to the university following academic suspension may change their college if they follow the procedures specified in the section of this catalog on Subsequent Suspensions and Conditions of Return.
+The last day to change colleges in a given semester or term is the twelfth class day of the term.
+Students who return to the university following academic suspension may change their college if they follow the procedures specified in the section of this catalog on the Undergraduate Academic Standing Policy.

 Change of Address.
 Students are responsible for maintaining a correct address on file with the university.
 Changes may be made online at raiderlink.ttu.edu or by calling 806.742.3661 for assistance.
 Students required by the housing residence rules to live on campus may not move off campus during the semester without approval from University Student Housing.

 Administrative Holds.
 Failure to meet certain university obligations may result in an administrative hold being placed on a student’s record to prevent access to systems or information such as registration, release of transcripts and/or diplomas, and course add/drops.